TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-azsgeneral-test.md

             "displayLabel": "Subscription name",
             "watermarkText": "ID of Azure Subscription used for registration?", "required": false,
-            "infoBalloonText": "You can find the Azure Subscription ID in Region Management > Properties" },
+            "infoBalloonText": "You can find the Azure Subscription ID in Region Management- Properties" },
 {
             "id": "image_name",